A Project Director

 Another organization that supported us was the Alliance for the Chesapeake Bay.
-Its program coordinators at the time, Ms. Stacey Moulds and Mr. Scott Meyer, helped to organize many volunteer "Action Days."
-They informed us about wetlands and helped us in formulating our plan for the plantings in our small wetlands area.
+Its program coordinators helped to organize many volunteer "Action Days", informed us about wetlands, and helped us formulate our plan for the plantings in our small wetlands area.

 Also providing consistent support are members of the Boy Scouts of America.
 Boy Scouts have helped us on numerous workdays, planting trees and digging trenches.
 Several Eagle Scout candidates undertook projects to enhance the nature park.
 These projects included constructing the wetland bridge, building blue bird boxes, removing ivy from the woodlands, and spreading many dump-truck loads of woodchips to prevent weeds from growing.

 Many other volunteers have come to Bandy Field for our frequent workdays from organizations including the Virginia Muslim Coalition For Public Affairs, Richmond Tree Stewards, Bank of America, James River Garden Club, Falls of the James Chapter of the Sierra Club, Orchard House School, Collegiate School, Douglas Freeman High School, Virginia Commonwealth University, and the University of Richmond.
 We thank the volunteers from all these organizations and the many individual volunteers as well.

 Removal of Invasive Plants

 A major effort to remove invasive plants began in 2003.
 The most common invasive plants at the park are tree of heaven (ailanthus), wisteria, and English ivy.